davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-- `@EnableAutoRegionLookup` and `@EnableBeanFactoryLocator`: Really useful only when mixing configuration metadata formats, such as Spring config with {pivotal-gemfire-name} `cache.xml`.
+- `@EnableAutoRegionLookup` and `@EnableBeanFactoryLocator`: Really useful only when mixing configuration metadata formats, such as Spring config with VMware GemFire `cache.xml`.
 This is usually the case only if you have legacy `cache.xml` config to begin with.
   Otherwise, you should not use these annotations.